-The enabling legislation for the Commission for the Arts, Chapter 9.1 of the Code of Virginia, calls for the agency to do the following:
+The enabling legislation for the Commission for the Arts, Chapter 9.1 of the Code of Virginia (1968, c.
+567, §§ 9-84.01:1, 9-84.02, 9-84.03; 1979, c.
+314; 2001, c.
+844.), calls for the agency to do the following:

-- encourage growth in artistic quality, public participation in the arts, and access to the arts for all Virginians - · promote a sequential program of arts education in elementary and secondary schools - · provide supplemental learning opportunities to the public school arts education curriculum - provide funding and technical assistance to artists and nonprofit arts organizations - support arts organizations in underserved areas and performing arts touring as a means of making the arts more widely available - · establish a program of awards to artists of exceptional talent - · encourage arts organizations to establish endowment funds - provide incentives to local governments to support the arts.
+- · encourage growth in artistic quality, public participation in the arts, and access to the arts for all Virginians - promote a sequential program of arts education in elementary and secondary schools - · provide supplemental learning opportunities to the public school arts education curriculum

+- provide funding and technical assistance to artists and nonprofit arts organizations - support arts organizations in underserved areas and performing arts touring as a means of making the arts more widely available - · establish a program of awards to artists of exceptional talent - encourage arts organizations to establish endowment funds - provide incentives to local governments to support the arts.

-To qualify for funding from the National Endowment for the Arts the agency must meet the following standards described in the NEA funding guidelines:
+To qualify for funding from the National Endowment for the Arts (NEA) the agency must meet the following standards described in the NEA funding guidelines:

-- sound fiscal and administrative procedures - · planning process with broad involvement of artists, arts organizations, and the public - provision for fair decision making on grant requests, including the use of qualified grant review panels - substantial efforts to make programs widely available.
+- · sound fiscal and administrative procedures - planning process with broad involvement of artists, arts organizations, and the public - provision for fair decision making on grant requests, including the use of qualified grant review panels - substantial efforts to make programs widely available.